AmpereComputingAI/ampere_model_library/computer_vision/object_detection/ssd_mobilenet_v2/README.md

 Dataset can be downloaded from here: https://cocodataset.org/#download

-ONNX Runtime model in fp32 precision can be downloaded here: https://www.dropbox.com/s/7ntmv2pt7iy460y/tf2onnx_ssd_mobilenet_v2.onnx
+ONNX Runtime model in fp32 precision can be downloaded here: # censored due to licensing

 ### Running instructions